-Policy Statement - It is the policy of the Town not to allow personal visitors during working hours, except for emergency situations.
-Visitors are allowed for brief visits during an employee's work hours meal break as long as such visits does not interfere with Town operations or interrupt other employees who are still working.
+Policy Statement -Visitors are allowed for brief visits during work hours as long as such visits do not interfere with Town operations or interrupt other employees who are still working.

 516 Purchasing

 Policy Statement - The Town has established an official procurement policy that must be followed without exception.
 No employee shall make purchases for the Town, or use the Town's name to make purchases, unless so authorized by the Town Board and in adherence to the procedures set forth in the procurement policy.